DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/scheduler.md

 ### AppointmentModel

 Describes an appointment data object.
-If you are using another data structure you should map it yourself.
-Please refer to [this](https://devexpress.github.io/devextreme-reactive/react/scheduler/demos/featured/remote-data/) demo for more details.
+If you are using another data structure, map it to this structure as shown in [this](https://devexpress.github.io/devextreme-reactive/react/scheduler/demos/featured/remote-data/) demo.

 Field | Type | Description
 ------|------|------------